From the author:

 From rags to riches

-This is an entrepreneurial success of the kind we know: a motley team whose members belong to a "subculture" and ultimately bring it to fame and considerable wealth.
+This is an entrepreneurial success of the kind we know: a diverse team, whose members belong to a “subculture” and ultimately lead to fame and considerable wealth.

 Let's spool it: we are now writing the year 2002.
 Cook was frustrated.
 He had just tabulated the data of all the new Intuit products over the past ten years and found that the return on their considerable investments was quite meager.